How to protect yourself and your company from scams

 Beware of misleading communications

 As a client of the Finnish Patent and Registration Office (PRH), you might receive letters, phone calls, invoices and payment reminders that have nothing to do with the PRH.
-Most of these misleading communications are in English and come from abroad, but it is possible that someone will contact you from Finland and in Finnish.
+Such misleading communications can unfortunately nowadays come in good Finnish, not just in English or poor Finnish anymore.

 Beware of scam websites

 Follow closely which website you are at.
 Scam websites may include content from the PRH websites and the layout can be similar to them.
 Check the website address in your browser.
-The website you are at now is at https://www.prh.fi/en/index.html.
-The other PRH website, ytj.fi, is at https://ytj.fi/en/index.html.
+The website you are at right now is at https://www.prh.fi/en.

 Be alert when identifying yourself and always check the website address.
 The correct address for Suomi.fi e-Identification is https://tunnistautuminen.suomi.fi.